The Wreckers (opera): Performance history

-Unfortunately all attempts to have the opera premiered in the French-speaking world came to nothing, and Smyth was forced to fall back on personal contacts in Leipzig, where she had studied, to get the work performed in an inferior German translation.
-Severe cuts were insisted on by conductor Richard Hagel, particularly in the third act, which Smyth felt was turned into an "incomprehensible jumble".
-The opera had a very successful opening night, receiving 16 curtain calls and general critical approval.
-But when the conductor refused to restore the cut material "Smyth then took the extraordinary step of marching into the orchestra pit, removing all the parts and the full score... making further performances in Leipzig impossible."
-She took the performance materials to Prague, where she hoped for a more sympathetic production, but "the under-rehearsed performances there were a disaster."
+Smyth fell back on personal contacts in Leipzig, where she had studied, to get the work performed.
+But it was in an inferior German translation and with severe cuts insisted upon by the conductor, Richard Hagel, particularly in the third act, which Smyth felt was turned into an "incomprehensible jumble".
+Nevertheless Strandrecht, or Beach Law, had a successful opening night, receiving sixteen curtain calls and general critical approval.
+When Hagel still refused to restore the cut material Smyth "took the extraordinary step of marching into the orchestra pit, removing all the parts and the full score … making further performances in Leipzig impossible."